alorman/Teltonika-Notes/spoke-networking-with-vlans/Readme.md

 ## Hardware
 - This guide is written using a Teltonika RUTX-R1 and a RUT-X09
+  - **NOTE** When purchasing these, check for the region locking of the radios.
-- The AWS portion of this is using a T3.micro running Ubuntu 22.04
+- The AWS portion of this is using a `T3.micro` running Ubuntu 22.04

 ## Architecture
 ![](img/spoke-diagram.png)

 This architecture can support `n` computers behind `n` Spoke router(s).
 And could support multiple VLANs behind spokes, if desired.
+It can also support `n` computers in the AWS VPC subnet, to allow any computer on each spoke talk to any computer behind the AWS WG Hub.

 ### Advantage of this Architecture:
 - Outgoing connections from each spoke.
 This avoids things like CG-NAT and shifting WAN connections